Baptism: Christian traditions

-The liturgy of baptism for Catholics, Eastern Orthodox, Lutheran, Anglican, and Methodist makes clear reference to baptism as not only a symbolic burial and resurrection, but an actual supernatural transformation, one that draws parallels to the experience of Noah and the passage of the Israelites through the Red Sea divided by Moses.
+The liturgy of baptism for Catholics, Eastern Orthodox, Lutherans, Anglicans, and Methodists makes clear reference to baptism as not only a symbolic burial and resurrection, but an actual supernatural transformation, one that draws parallels to the experience of Noah and the passage of the Israelites through the Red Sea divided by Moses.
 Thus, baptism is literally and symbolically not only cleansing, but also dying and rising again with Christ.
-Catholics believe baptism is necessary to cleanse the taint of original sin, and so commonly baptise infants.
+Catholics believe baptism is necessary to cleanse the taint of original sin, and so commonly baptize infants.

 The Eastern Churches (Eastern Orthodox Church and Oriental Orthodoxy) also baptize infants on the basis of texts, such as Matthew 19:14, which are interpreted as supporting full church membership for children.
 In these denominations, baptism is immediately followed by Chrismation and Communion at the next Divine Liturgy, regardless of age.
 Orthodox likewise believe that baptism removes what they call the ancestral sin of Adam.
 Anglicans believe that baptism is also the entry into the church.
 Most Methodists and Anglicans agree that it also cleanses the taint of what in the West is called original sin, in the East ancestral sin.

-Eastern Orthodox Christians usually insist on complete threefold immersion as both a symbol of death and rebirth into Christ, and as a washing away of sin.
+Eastern Orthodox Christians usually practice complete threefold immersion as both a symbol of death and rebirth into Christ, and as a washing away of sin.
 Latin Church Catholics generally baptize by affusion (pouring); Eastern Catholics usually by submersion, or at least partial immersion.
-However, submersion is gaining in popularity within the Latin Catholic Church.
+However, submersion is gaining in popularity within the Latin Church.
 In newer church sanctuaries, the baptismal font may be designed to expressly allow for baptism by immersion.
 Anglicans baptize by immersion or affusion.

 According to evidence which can be traced back to about the year 200, sponsors or godparents are present at baptism and vow to uphold the Christian education and life of the baptized.

 Baptists argue that the Greek word βαπτίζω originally meant "to immerse".
 They interpret some Biblical passages concerning baptism as requiring submersion of the body in water.
 They also state that only submersion reflects the symbolic significance of being "buried" and "raised" with Christ.
 Baptist Churches baptize in the name of the Trinity—the Father, the Son, and the Holy Spirit.
 However, they do not believe that baptism is necessary for salvation; but rather that it is an act of Christian obedience.

 Some "Full Gospel" charismatic churches such as Oneness Pentecostals baptize only in the name of Jesus Christ, citing Peter's preaching baptism in the name of Jesus as their authority.